vuyisile/vuyisile.github.io/_posts/2017-09-14-Application-Programming-Interface.md

 ---
-layout  :
+Layout  :
-title   : Application Programming Interface date    : 2017-09-14
+Title   : Application Programming Interface
+Date    : 2017-09-14
 ---

 #What is an API?